-ON THIS PAGE: You will read about the scientific research being done to learn more about this type of tumor and how to treat it.
+ON THIS PAGE: You will read about the scientific research being done to learn more about GIST and how to treat it.
 Use the menu to see other pages.

 New drugs.
 Research continues to find new drugs for the treatment of GIST, particularly new targeted therapies.
 Several different drugs that target proteins that help tumor cells survive are being researched.
 Drugs that affect the tumor's blood supply are also being studied.
 Treatments working through the immune system, called immunotherapy, are also of interest in GIST research.

 Looking for More About the Latest Research?